Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - Currently, auxPrepareIntegrals doesn't read from any pre-calculated values when preparing integrals.
 - sphCalculatePQ doesn't try to access stParams.output, since stParams is expected to be the same struct type as the one given in the specification, in which case output is not a member of stParams.
 Such a member does exist in stOptions however, so future implementations may take stOptions as an argument type.
 (For calculating Raman scattering, this option is true by default.)
 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
 - The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
-This is done, since in the final program, the input stIncPar doesn't need to be kept
+This is done, since in the final program, the input stIncPar doesn't need to be kept.
+- sphEstimateDelta doesn't get called in slvForT in the final program for this, so it isn't implemented.

 ## Dependencies